particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 automatically sent to your fleet, with sensible safeguards to roll out an update responsibly and monitor fleet health for changes.
 - **Release by device groups**: Target a subset of your fleet to receive a new version of firmware.
 This is useful when your product has variants that require different device behaviors, or when wanting to phase out a single release over time to reduce risk.
-- **Immediate firmware releases (alpha)**: Instead of waiting for devices to re-connect to receive an update, push a fleet-wide update out immediately.
+- **Intelligent firmware releases (alpha)**: Instead of waiting for devices to re-connect to receive an update, push a fleet-wide update as quickly as possible while still allowing the device control over the appropriate time to update.

 ## The firmware "stack"